neo4j-labs/neodash/README.md

 - Redux Thunks

 The image below contains a high-level overview of the component hierarchy within the application.
 The following conceptual building blocks are used to create the interface:
-- The Application
+- The Application - highest level in the component structure.
+Handles all application-level logic (e.g. initalizing the app).
-- The Dashboard
+- Modals - all pop-up windows used by the tool.
+(Connection modal, save-dashboard modal, errors/warnings, etc.)
-- Modals
+- Drawer - the sidebar on the left side of the screen.
+Contains buttons to perform application-level actions.
-- Drawer
+- The Dashboard - Main dashboard component.
+Renders components dynamically based on the current state.
-- Dashboard Header
+- Dashboard Header - the textbox at the top of the screen that lets you set a title for the dashboard, plus the page selector.
-- Pages
+- Pages - a dashboard has one or more pages, each of which can have a list of cards.
-- Cards
+- Cards - a 'block' inside a dashboard.
+Each card contains a 'view' window, and a 'settings' window.
-- Card Views
+- Card View - the front of the card containing the selected report.
-- Card Settings
+- Card Settings - the back of the card, containing the cypher editor and advanced settings for the report.
-- Card View Header
+- Card View Header - the header of the card, containing a text box that acts as the name of the report.
-- Report
+- Report - the component inside the card view that handles query execution and result parsing.
+Contains a single chart (visualization)
-- Card View Footer
+- Card View Footer - The footer of the card view.
+Depending on the type, contains several 'selectors' that modify the visualization.
-- Card Settings Header
+- Card Settings Header - Header of the card settings, used for moving/deleting the card.
-- Card Settings Content
+- Card Settings Content - the component containing the main content of the report.
+This is most often the Cypher query editor.
-- Card Settings Footer
+- Card Settings Footer - the 'footer' of the card.
+This contains the 'advanced settings' window for reports.
-- Charts
+- Charts - the different visualizations used by the application: bar charts, tables, graphs, etc.

 ![](doc/component-hierarchy.png)